keenanwoodall/Deform/.github/README.md

 ## FAQ
 > Does Deform work with the new prefab system?

 Yes.
-Deform work seamlessly with nested prefabs and prefab variants.
+Deform works seamlessly with nested prefabs and prefab variants.

 > Do deformers have to be on the object they are deforming?

 No. Because deformables require deformers be added manually, they can be anywhere in the scene and on any game object.

-> Can multiple deformables use the same deformer?
+> Can deformables share deformers?

 Yes.
 You can create a single deformer and add it to multiple deformables.